 Get Government Funding for Cleantech in Canada

 The Mentor Works Cleantech Funding Programs directory list contains Canadian government funding programs for Cleantech businesses.
-You can sort the available funding programs from the Canadian government using the easy-use filters provided.
+You can sort the available government grants programs using the easy-use filters provided.

 Don’t forget to register for one of our webinars or events.
 We’ll help you understand government funding and develop a plan for tapping into these incentives.
 To find an incentive that supports your business’ growth, you can rely on our 75+ years of experience in writing Canada’s most popular business funding programs.